ludi317/dino-game/README.md

 I wasn’t thrilled about his new obsession.
 Site blockers and blacklists proved futile—he’d always find another site to play the game.
 Eventually, I won the battle with a DNS whitelist custom for his device.

-When he begged to play again, I refused but offered a compromise: he could play the game if we coded it ourselves.
+When he begged to play again, I offered a compromise: he could play the game if we coded it ourselves.

 With the help of [JetBrains blog](https://blog.jetbrains.com/rust/2025/02/04/first-steps-in-game-development-with-rust-and-bevy/) and assistance from DeepSeek, we built a version of the Chrome Dino game, written in Rust using the Bevy engine in a week.
-No pterodactlys in this version, but you will find cheeseburgers.
+No pterodactlys in this version, but there are cheeseburgers.
 ## Game Demo

 ![Dino Gameplay](images/dino-game-2.gif)